Keerthi26-kk/GenerativeAI-NLP/README.md

     'classifier__min_samples_leaf': [1, 2]
 }

  Results

-The trained model achieves high accuracy in resume classification.
-Evaluation metrics include:
+ High Accuracy Resume Classification with performance evaluation using:

-Accuracy Score
+● Accuracy Score

-Precision, Recall, and F1-Score
+● Precision, Recall, and F1-Score

  Future Enhancements

-Add deep learning models (BERT, LSTM) for better NLP performance.

-Expand dataset with more resume samples.

-Deploy as a web API for real-time classification.
+🔹 Deep Learning Integration: Add BERT, LSTMs for better NLP performance.🔹 Larger Dataset: Improve generalization by expanding training data.🔹 Web API Deployment: Convert this into an interactive tool for businesses.

-License
+📜 License

 This project is open-source under the MIT License.
+Use it freely and contribute!